Arrest made in fatal stabbing of Muslim physician – no evidence of a hate crime so far, police say | KRDO

 “We are unsure at this moment if this was a hate crime; however, given the tragic circumstances, we are paying very close attention to the investigation,” the Council on American-Islamic Relations’ Houston office said in a statement.

-Talat Jehan Khan, a pediatrician, was stabbed multiple times on October 28 at 1:30 p.m.
-ET at an apartment complex in Conroe, Texas, according to Montgomery County Assistant District Attorney Kelly Blackburn.
+Dr. Talat Jehan Khan, a pediatrician, was stabbed multiple times on Saturday afternoon at an apartment complex in Conroe, Texas, according to Montgomery County Assistant District Attorney Kelly Blackburn.
 Conroe is about 50 miles north of Houston.

 Miles Joseph Fridrich, 24, was arrested on a first-degree murder charge in the killing of Khan, according to Blackburn.
 Fridrich was arrested in the area, but not at the scene of the stabbing, Blackburn said.